-TH 304 Movement IV (3-1.5L) A
+TH 304 Movement IV (3) A

-This course provides advanced preparation of the body for use as a dramatic instrument.
+Advanced preparation of the body for use as a dramatic instrument.
 Students will utilize their full range of body movement and work to eliminate remaining physical inhibitions.
-The course continues the focus on movement in performance through rehearsal, showcase, and synthesis labs, while broadening student experience in additional dance styles.
+The course adds a focus on different movement styles that inform the work of an actor, such as Period Movement, Clown, Physical Theatre, and/or Theatre For Young Audiences.
+Continued focus on public performance will be emphasized through showcase performances, as well as the synthesis of movement in performance with voice and acting work.